cccbr/runningatower/content/docs/170-glossary/index.md

 ## Ellacombe Apparatus

 A system intended for tune ringing, consisting of a set of hammers arranged to strike the inside of the bells, operated from the ringing room or lower in the tower by pulling sleeved ropes mounted in a frame, operated by one person.
-Arrangements **MUST** be in place to ensure that, when ringing is taking place, the hammers are pulled clear and the apparatus cannot be accidentally operated.
+Arrangements **MUST** be in place to ensure that, when ringing is taking place, the hammers are pulled clear and the apparatus cannot be operated accidentally.

 ## Fid